 Two towers, the North Tower and the South Tower, stand at either side of the façade.
 Both incomplete, neither tower has a spire, limiting the cathedral’s reach into the skyline, unlike its rivals at Chartres or Cologne.

-The North Tower or “Butter Tower” was rebuilt in 1506, taking care to harmonize with the gothic style of the façade.
-It was funded by the Church authorities with money raised from taxing people for eating butter during Lent.
+The North Tower or “Butter Tower” was rebuilt in 1506, taking care to harmonise with the gothic style of the façade.
+Church authorities funded it with money raised from taxing people for eating butter during Lent.

 A Pelican in Bourges!